simul/simul.github.io/unrealengine/Tutorial.md

 <a href="http://docs.simul.co/unrealengine/images/RTConfigure.png"><img src="http://docs.simul.co/unrealengine/images/RTConfigure.png" alt="Blueprint"/></a>

-With that your scene is now fully configured and functioning.
+With that your scene is now fully configured and should be showing moving clouds and correct lighting.
 Of course this is a very basic scene, so to learn more and get the most out of trueSKY for Unreal, please see the further information section below.

 Further Information
 --------------